followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxNumberBox/1 Configuration/format.md

     <tr>
       <td>&#35;</td>
       <td>
             A digit or nothing.
-One symbol matches several integer digits, but only decimal digit. </br> For example, "#.#" matches "123.4", not "123.45".
+One symbol matches several integer digits, but only one decimal digit. </br> For example, "#.#" matches "123.4", not "123.45".
       </td>
     </tr>